 Luckily, lab and field testing results have shown that tea tree oil is an effective insect repellent.
 In fact, tea tree oil is as effective at repelling mosquitoes, bush fly, and biting midges as a synthetic-based commercial repellent (source).

 How to Use: Add the following to a glass spray bottle: 30 drops tea tree oil, 1/4 cup water, 1/4 cup witch hazel.
 Shake before each time you apply.
-You could also add in a few drops of citronella essential oil to repel ticks and other insects.
+You could also add other insect repelling essential oils, such as lemon eucalyptus and lavender.

 Household Uses for Tea Tree Oil